(a she/her pronounced sher-leen)

 I love telling stories.
 Here's mine.

 As a nonprofit professional, I have written, researched, and volunteered in the area of human trafficking since 2016.
-My work capacity includes awareness, prevention, frontline support, and anti-human trafficking training through fundraising, program development, project coordination, and communications.
-Other social impact areas of experience and interest include women and gender diverse people's equity, the Black community, LGBTQ2S+ community, and youth.
+My experience includes awareness, prevention, frontline support, and anti-human trafficking training through communications, project coordination, fundraising, and program development.
+Other social impact areas of experience and interest include women and gender diverse people's equity, the Black community, LGBTQ2S+ community, sex workers, and youth.

-Whether you're interested in my bylines, videography, philanthropy, or blog, I am looking forward to working with you.
+Whether you're interested in my bylines, nonprofit work, videography, or blog, I am looking forward to working with you.

 Born and raised in Brampton, Ontario.
 Moved to Ottawa, Ontario to study Journalism and Political Science, then a Master of Philanthropy and Nonprofit Leadership at Carleton University.
-Circled back to live in Brampton, working remotely.
+Currently living and working in the United Kingdom.

 About the blog:

 I have always been horrible at introductions.
 I am unsure how to present myself in a way that will entice my listeners to want to know more, without abusing the attention they are lending me.
 I do not know what you want to know.
 I do not know what I want you to know.
 And therein lies our conundrum.

 I suppose I should start by unpacking my theme.
 I do not sail.
 I have never sailed.
 I cannot write prose about the excitement of salt water lapping at my ankles, the rope-burn callouses, and sun-dried skin – at least, not honestly.